 - Gait retraining exercises.
 In a study cited by the Arthritis Foundation, patients suffering from osteoarthritis-related gait disorders were able to successfully alter their gait through treadmill exercises.
 Sometimes, abnormalities in gait can be effectively corrected simply through “retraining.”
 If this is the case, our physical therapist will walk you through proper posture, stance, and walking techniques.

-If you have been living with a balance or gait disorder, contact us today!
+If you have been living with a balance or gait disorder, contact us today at Bellaire, OH!
 Don’t let the spins knock you down – get back on your feet with Valley Rehab Center!